 Built in 1836, Fort Condé Inn is Mobile’s second-oldest house, and is the centerpiece of Fort Condé Village.
 Two years of meticulous workmanship have restored this important residence to AAA Four-Diamond status.

 Guests now enjoy the character of a historic landmark with the luxury and privacy of a modern boutique hotel.
 The day begins with breakfast, served in the spacious dining room, shaded courtyard or guests’ private rooms, and inspired by Mobile Bay’s confluence of cultures and cuisines.
 The day ends with chandeliers aglow in the oversized parlors and gas lanterns lighting the verandah.

 Accommodations range from spacious rooms to suites and sprawling private cottages in the village surrounding Fort Condé Inn.

 Breakfast at the Inn

-The Inn’s Chef Robbie puts our historic dining room and courtyard to good use each morning.
-Breakfast is complimentary and legendary, with fresh-baked biscuits and pastries followed by entrées that combine the area’s fresh catch and culture.
-Our ever-changing menu might include Seafood Benedict, Bananas Foster French Toast or our famous Blue Crab and Asparagus Quiche.
+The Inn’s Chef Rachel puts our historic dining room and courtyard to good use each morning.
+Breakfast is complimentary and legendary, with fresh-baked pastries followed by entrées that combine the area’s fresh catch and culture.
+Our ever-changing menu might include Benedict A La Joe Cain, Bananas Foster French Toast or our famous meat and cheese filled quiche.